 In this guide, we will be telling you the top 5 things you need to know before making your first CBD purchase.
 Read on to find out more…

 We all have something called an endocannabinoid system, which works to maintain homeostasis and keep our bodies regulated.
-It’s important to keep the endocannabinoid system (ECS) in check, because it regulates a whole manner of functions like sleep, temperature, appetite, pain, and immune response.
+It’s important to keep the endocannabinoid system (ECS) in check because it regulates a whole manner of important functions that we need for survival.

 When the endocannabinoid system isn’t working, we can actually encourage it by introducing external cannabinoids found in plants.
-CBD, for example, can influence us to produce more endocannabinoids – beneficial compounds while keep the ECS working.
+CBD, for example, can influence us to produce more endocannabinoids – compounds that keep the ECS working.
 As a result, CBD can help us to regulate certain functions in the body.

-Research into CBD and its abilities is ongoing, but it is thought to be a potential treatment for the symptoms of a range of conditions.
-This ranges from mood disorders like depression, to chronic pain and even more severe conditions.
-It could even be beneficial for maintaining our general health and just staying on top of things.
+Research into CBD and its abilities is ongoing, but it is thought to be a potential option for building a stronger you.
+It can build a stronger foundation for staying on top of things.

-Since CBD is safe and has the potential to boost our health, there’s really no reason not to try it!
+Since CBD is safe and has the potential to give us a boost, there’s really no reason not to try it!

 2. All CBD Products Work Differently

-The OG in CBD oil consumption are CBD oils and tinctures.
+The OG in CBD oil consumption is CBD oils and tinctures.
 These are pretty much the same thing, and companies will use these terms interchangeably.
 With a CBD oil, all you need to do is place a few drops of oil under your tongue and hold it there for up to 90 seconds before swallowing.
 The CBD and other cannabinoids are absorbed into your bloodstream via the capillaries in your mouth, allowing them to act quickly on the ECS.
-CBD oils are ideal for fast-acting relief.
+CBD oils are ideal for something fast.

 Edibles are quite similar to capsules in that they are broken down in the same way.
 Through the digestive system, CBD takes longer to kick in.
 However, since the CBD is released more slowly, it does mean that you may be able to keep symptoms at bay for longer.
 Edibles like gummies are a delicious way to get your CBD.

 Nowadays, vaping CBD is an extremely popular option.
 Various flavors of vape cartridges are available that contain CBD, providing yet again a delicious way to consume CBD.
 If you already vape, it is also quick and easy for you to slot into your routine.
-Furthermore, this method offers a high rate of bioavailability in which your body can make use of the CBD quickly and effectively.
-However, you should be aware that vaping may not be the healthiest option for you in the long-term.
+Furthermore, this method offers a high rate of bioavailability in which your body can make use of the CBD quickly.
+However, you should be aware that vaping may not be the best option for you in the long-term.

-There are also CBD topicals that you can buy, including moisturizers, creams and balms.
-These are infused with cannabidiol to make a great skin treatment.
-If you suffer from chronic pains, topicals are ideal because you can apply them directly to the affected area for fast, effective relief.
+There are also CBD topicals that you can buy, including moisturizers, creams, and balms.
+These are infused with cannabidiol and can be directly applied to the affected area for a more content you.